Wednesday, 30 December 2015

 [ii] http://indiankanoon.org/doc/631708/

-[iii] Admittedly, the media reported that the police team collected a sample of the meat consumed by the family the previous night, unnecessary if the purpose was to find out who was involved in the lynching.
+the police team collected a sample of the meat consumed by the family the

 [v] http://indianexpress.com/article/india/india-news-india/bjp-mp-yogi-adityanaths-outfit-offers-guns-to-hindus-in-dadri/